rcls/crap/README.txt

 may be huge.
 For an initial import over a wide-area network, you are better off rsync'ing the cvs repo to local disk and running everything locally.

+Use the --compress option to compress the network traffic.

 Bugs
 ====